tdmms/tdmms/README.md

 * **beta-1** initial public release.

 ## Citations
-The detailed descriptions of this system are provided in the paper; "Autonomous robotic searching and assembly of two-dimensional crystals to build van der Waals superlattices", Satoru Masubuchi *et al.*, XXXXX (2018).
+The detailed descriptions of this system are provided in the paper; "Autonomous robotic searching and assembly of two-dimensional crystals to build van der Waals superlattices", Satoru Masubuchi *et al.*, Nature Communications (2018).

 If the information provided helps your research, it would be appreciated if you could cite the paper in your publications.